mark-watson/Java-AI-Book/manuscript/opennlp.md

 mvn install
 ~~~~~~~~

 The model files, including the categorization model you will learn to build later in this chapter, are found in the subdirectory **models**.
 The unit tests in **src/test/java/com/markwatson/opennlp/NLPTest.java** provide examples for using the code we develop in this chapter.
-As for most examples in this book, I use unit tests as examples for using a library and not as tests that check computed values.
+As for many examples in this book, I use unit tests as examples for using a library and not as tests that check computed values.

 The Java example code for tokenization (splitting text into individual words), splitting sentences, and recognizing organizations, locations, and people in text is all in the Java class **NLP**.
 You can look at the source code in the repository for this book.
 Here I will just show a few snippets of the code to make clear how to load and use pre-trained models.